timbomckay/timbomckay.github.io/content/posts/greenfield.md

 ### Multi-Page Application

 [Astro](https://astro.build/) has been very satisyfing to work with for multi-page applications.
-It's built on top of Vite, supports markdown & MDX, and a modular authoring experience very similar to Vue and Svelte's single file components.
-The only reason I wouldn't suggest it for single page applications is to minimize the dependenc tree, but feels like a natural part of Vite as a simple addition.
+It's a static site generator built on top of Vite, supports markdown & MDX, and a modular authoring experience very similar to Vue and Svelte's single file components.
+The only reason I wouldn't suggest it for single page applications is to minimize the dependency tree, but feels like a natural part of Vite as a simple addition.

 Incorporating [view transitions](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) has its place for handling all routing within the application, but for the most part let the browser navigate to a new page.
 Browsers are really powerful and can handle new page loads rather seamlessly, let it refresh and utilize the browser/memory cache.
+Using the history api to update url query parameters the page's application(s).

+{{<notice title="Future Exploration">}}

 [Observable's Framework](https://observablehq.com/framework/) has peaked my interest for authoring a page in markdown by converting the code blocks to the actual resource (js, css, html-fragments, etc).
 It's a rather fascinating and the method may potentially be easily converted to MDX.

+{{</notice>}}

 ### Content Management